Philadelphia Eagles: Andy Reid years (1999–2012)

 The Eagles reemerged as a predominant NFL team under the leadership of new head coach Andy Reid, who was hired away from the Green Bay Packers, where he was the Packers' quarterback coach.
-Reid's first notable step was drafting Syracuse auarterback Donovan McNabb with the second overall pick in the 1999 NFL Draft.
-The Eagles' awful 1998 season would have entitled the Eagle to first pick but it was awarded to the rebooted Cleveland Browns.
+Reid's first notable step was drafting Syracuse quarterback Donovan McNabb with the second overall pick in the 1999 NFL draft.
+The Eagles' awful 1998 season would have entitled the Eagles to first pick but it was awarded to the rebooted Cleveland Browns.
 Despite clearing the roster for new talent by releasing unpopular and aging veterans such as Ricky Watters and Irving Fryar, Reid was still a virtual unknown before his arrival as head coach, and his appointment was met initially with skepticism among Philadelphia fans.
-The drafting of McNabb was unpopular with many Eagles fans, many of whom traveled to Madison Square Garden for the 1998 Draft and booed the selection, believing the Eagles instead should have selected Ricky Williams, a University of Texas running back who had been named the 1998 AP College Player of the Year.
+The drafting of McNabb was unpopular with many Eagles fans, many of whom traveled to Madison Square Garden for the 1999 Draft and booed the selection, believing the Eagles instead should have selected Ricky Williams, a University of Texas running back who had been named the 1998 AP College Player of the Year.

-The 1999 season was largely a rebuilding year for the Eagles, who won only five games.
+The 1999 season was largely a rebuilding year for the Eagles.
 The team, which routinely sells out its home games in Philadelphia, had two 1999 home games that failed to sell out, resulting in local TV blackouts.
 Another six home games in the 1999 season sold out only because several local small business owners bought the remaining unsold tickets to spare Philadelphia-area viewers a television blackout of the game.

-The Week 5 home game at Veterans Stadium on October 10, 1999 against the Dallas Cowboys represented the last play of Cowboys wide receiver Michael Irvin's career.
+The Week 5 home game at Veterans Stadium on October 10, 1999, against the Dallas Cowboys represented the last play of Cowboys wide receiver Michael Irvin's career.
 In the game, Irvin was driven into the turf by Eagles safety Tim Hauck, which left Irvin lying motionless.
 Some Eagles fans responded with applause, giving further rise to Philadelphia's reputation as unduly aggressive and hostile fans.
 Irvin was transported from the field by stretcher and then by ambulance to Thomas Jefferson University Hospital.
 Irvin, who was diagnosed with a potentially threatening cervical spine injury and forced to announce his NFL retirement after the injury, later said the Philadelphia fans were applauding his departure rather than his serious injury.
 The team finished the season with a record of 5–11.